 With on-device APIs, you will not get a surprise bill for making too many API calls.
 Instead, the “overage” costs are related to exceeding your hardware’s capacity.
 If your user base grows quickly or your processing demands increase, your initial hardware setup may no longer be sufficient.
 This can lead to poor performance, system crashes, and a negative user experience.
 The hidden cost here is the urgent, and often expensive, need to upgrade your hardware infrastructure to keep up.
 This unplanned capital expenditure can easily dwarf any savings you might have gained from avoiding per-call fees.

-Add-Ons and Premium Features
+The Real Cost of Add-Ons and Premium Features

 The advertised base price for an on-device API often covers only core functionalities, like simple face detection.
 Many of the most valuable features required for robust security and user verification are sold as premium add-ons or are only available in higher-priced tiers.
 Critical capabilities like liveness detection, anti-spoofing measures, or detailed facial analysis often come at an additional cost.
 Before committing to a provider, it is essential to clarify exactly which features are included in the standard license and which will require further investment.
 This ensures you get the functionality you need without unexpected costs down the line.